 Be sure to provide a background of yourself, your relevance in your niche, and let your prospects know that you are the expert in your field.
 Don’t be too sales-y with your approach.
 Be honest and sincere with your communications.
 Be approachable and real. put face-to-camera videos of you or your team on your website so people can see who is behind the business and get to know your personality and body language.

 Your website should be professionally designed to focus on converting your visitors to take action.
-This means it should display your authority, have social proof, have images and a colour palette that appeals to your customers.
-If your prospects see that your website isn’t designed well and is hard to find what their looking for, they are far more likely to go to your competitors.
+This means it should display your authority, have social proof, have images, and have a color palette that appeals to your customers.
+If your prospects see that your website isn’t designed well and is hard to find what they’re looking for, they are far more likely to go to your competitors.

 HOW MUCH is your offer and how do I make a purchase?

-A lot of website do not display their prices upfront.
+A lot of websites do not display their prices upfront.
 Prospects like to compare prices as part of their decision-making process.
-If they come across a website that doesn’t display prices vs one that does, they are more likely to make an enquiry on the site that does display prices.
+If they come across a website that doesn’t display prices vs one that does, they are more likely to inquire about the site that does display prices.
 If you don’t display your prices because your solution is custom, then make sure it’s easy for your prospects to get a quote.

 If the purchasing process fails how can I CONTACT you quickly?

-Imagine you’re shopping online, let’s say you have found something you really like, you add it to the cart, you go to the checkout process and something goes wrong, like you press the payment button twice accidentally, or you are confused and have a question, etc. At that point you would want to contact the people behind the website to help you.
-Just by adding a chat window or a phone number can really increase conversions because it gives people peace of mind when making a purchase, knowing that if something does go wrong they can contact you immediately.
+Imagine you’re shopping online, let’s say you have found something you like, you add it to the cart, you go to the checkout process and something goes wrong like you press the payment button twice accidentally, or you are confused and have a question, etc. At that point, you would want to contact the people behind the website to help you.
+Just adding a chat window or a phone number can increase conversions because it gives people peace of mind when making a purchase, knowing that if something does go wrong they can contact you immediately.

 Or simply survey your clients and prospects via email.
-I can guarantee that as a result of studying your qualitative feedback, you will make changes on your website.
+I can guarantee that as a result of studying your qualitative feedback, you will make changes to your website.